What We Do › Volunteering

 In recognition of our commitment to volunteering, we achieved Investing in Volunteers accreditation three times.
 We continue to invest in developing best practices to support our volunteers in their volunteering and more broadly.

-Are you an existing PAS volunteer?
+Are you an existing Planning Aid Scotland volunteer?

 For a friendly chat about volunteering and to find out which opportunities could suit you, please contact Jo Elston, Volunteer Coordinator at jo@pas.org.uk

-Interested in Volunteering ?
+Interested in Volunteering?
 Why volunteer?

 Learn Something New